Frank Stephen Baldwin: Europe

 Wilgott Theophil Odhner developed a similar pinwheel machine also based on Thomas' arithmometer and took out patents in all European countries and in the United States in 1878.
 It took him another 12 years to perfect the design so that it could be manufactured effectively.
 In 1890 his workshop soon followed by several large manufacturing companies in Europe started production.
 His machine, called Odhner's Arithmometer then appeared under ten to fifteen names in Europe, the most important being Brunsviga and Triumpator, which were manufactured in Germany.

-Monroe

-In 1900, he patented the "Baldwin Computing Engine", a machine by which multiplication or division was performed by one stroke for each digit.
-In 1908, he was awarded a patent on the "Baldwin Recording Calculator", which combined a printer with the calculator.
-In 1911, he partnered with Jay R. Monroe, of the Western Electric Company in New York City to create the Monroe Calculator Company.
-In 1920 he was living in East Orange, New Jersey, with his wife and children.

 Death

 Baldwin died at age 86 in 1925 in a private hospital in Morristown, New Jersey, following an operation.